kamejosh/owlbear-hp-tracker/USAGE.md

 Since version 3.5.0 GMG supports [Dice+](https://owlbear.rogue.pub/extension/https://dice-plus.missinglinkdev.com/manifest.json) as a dice roller.
 After installing the extension, you have to reload website (so that GMG ad Dice+ can exchange setup data with each other) and select the Dice+ extension as you dice roller in the settings.

+<h2 id="discord-roll-log-sync">Discord Roll Log Sync</h2>

+GMG can automatically post dice rolls to a Discord channel of your choice, so people who are not connected to the Owlbear Rodeo session (or just want a log outside of it) can follow along.

+**Setup**

+1. In Discord, go to the channel you want rolls posted to and create a Webhook (Channel Settings → Integrations → Webhooks → New Webhook).
+Discord's own [guide on creating a Webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) explains this in detail, a link to this guide is also available directly next to the setting.
+2. Copy the Webhook URL and paste it into the "Discord Webhook URL" field in the [Room Settings](#room-settings).

+Once a Webhook URL is set, every roll that is made from that point on is posted to Discord automatically, no further action is needed.

+**What gets posted**

++ The roll's context/label (e.g. "Attack: To Hit") and the resulting dice equation.
++ The detailed roll result (the individual die values), the same as shown in the in-app Roll Log.
++ The Discord message's color matches the color of the roll's label in the in-app Roll Log (e.g. red for damage, blue for to-hit/attack rolls, green for saves).
++ If the roll came from a token that has an image, that image is attached to the Discord message and also shown alongside the roll in the in-app Roll Log.

+**Notes**

++ Hidden/whispered rolls are never posted to Discord, they stay private the same way they do in the in-app Roll Log.
++ Since the Webhook URL is stored in Room Settings, anyone with GM access to the room can read and change it.
+Treat it the same as any other credential and only share the room with people you trust.